 Before registration begins each semester, we will list the section number of your seminar on our website.
 To find it, look for the title of your seminar in the list.

 Freshman seminars will be assigned to registrar-controlled classrooms.
 Most of these rooms are designed for “traditional” lecture-style formats.
 If you would rather have your course in a seminar-style room that is controlled by your department or college, you may do so.
 However, you will have to work with your room scheduler and then let us know what room you plan to meet in so that the location is listed correctly for students.

-No. To facilitate the widest range of offerings and approaches we accept a wide variety of course meeting times and days.
+No. To facilitate the widest range of offerings and approaches, we accept a wide variety of course meeting times and days.
 The university minimum is for 700 minutes of class time for one course credit.
-Please see the memo announcing the program for more details.

 No. However, you very much are encouraged to offer a seminar in both the fall and spring semesters.
 Students may enroll in a total of two seminars, but are likewise limited to taking one FYS 129 seminar per semester.

 For each seminar offered, the professor will receive $1,500 for research support (assuming sufficient enrollment).
 This amount will be deposited in a departmental fund.
 The professor has three years to use the fund for activities such as travel to present research, costs of data collection, payment to an undergraduate student who is helping with research, etc. Funds can also be used in support of the FYS 129 seminar.
 For example, you may want to purchase movies that you show in class.